-New year is already here and we would love to present the best beach holidays you should seriously consider to visit in 2019.
-It’s a perfect mix of well known destinations and underrated places which are not known for beautiful beaches.
+The new year is already here and we would love to present the best beach holidays you should seriously consider to visit in 2021.
+It’s a perfect mix of well-known destinations and underrated places which are not known for beautiful beaches.
 Places you might never consider as beach destinations.
 As we wanted to provide as much value as possible, we teamed up with other awesome travel bloggers to give you the BEST OF THE BEST.

 And why Part 1?
 Well as you can guess there are many beautiful places which we highly recommend you to visit.
 And that’s why we created two parts.
-All together over 50 BEST BEACH HOLIDAYS FOR 2019.
+Altogether over 50 BEST BEACH HOLIDAYS FOR 2021.

-It’s a mix of tropical paradises, unexplored islands, extraordinary destinations spread over 5 continents.
-Both articles have places from Asia, Africa South America, North America and Europe.
+As in the best beach destination Part 2, this guide is a mix of tropical paradises, unexplored islands, extraordinary destinations spread over 5 continents.
+Both articles have places from Asia, Africa South America, North America, Oceania, and Europe.

 By Greta from Greta Travels.